jbjd/Right-Click-Search-Image/readme.txt

 This Chrome extension adds a right click search option to images that opens a search in a new tab using Google Lens.
-This is already in Chrome, but I wanted to this functionality in Brave as well.
+This is already in Chrome, but I wanted to have this functionality in Brave as well.